CLARIAH/clariah-plus/shared-development-roadmap/epics/fair-tool-discovery.md

 * The "compose metadata for all software/services" subtask may be argued to be financed from already existing WP budgets rather than this one.
-* I'd also suggest any funds still open for the WP3 MD4T project (Utrecht University) should be reallocated on behalf of this shared epic.
+* Any funds still open for the WP3 MD4T project (Utrecht University) should be reallocated on behalf of this shared epic.
+* Composing metadata for software/service should probably come from the existing WP budgets that maintain the software